Helping the World's Future Entrepreneurs

 - The Inter-American Development Bank (IDB) monetises non-financial support to scale youth entrepreneurship initiatives in Argentina, Colombia and Mexico.

 - TechnoServe has developed financing partnerships to expand its business plan competition in Central America and the Andean regions for hard-to-serve youth entrepreneurs.

 - Silatech partners with Al-Amal Microfinance Bank in Yemen to give young entrepreneurs their first opportunity to access formal finance.

 Such reports and youth entrepreneurship conferences though seem to tell only part of the story even though it is being written by so many young people.
-Startup Weekend, for example, is one of a dozen examples of interventions across the globe to support entrepreneurs that is enormously successful in spurring the creation of new firms founded by people mostly in their 20’s.
-However, Startup Weekend is not on the agenda of the youth entrepreneurship community and I am guessing would not define themselves as a youth organization.
+For example, Startup Weekend, Seedcamp, Y Combinator and the like help young entrepreneurs start new firms but they are not considered youth entrepreneurship groups.

-I am not discouraging weighting investment in favor of younger generations.
+I am not discouraging broadly weighting investment in favor of younger generations.
 Beyond it being smart economics, it is of course the right thing for any society to do to nurture its young—especially during times of historically high levels of youth unemployment.
-And this after all is the premise behind Global Entrepreneurship Week which is guiding millions of younger people to consider launching a firm sometime in their career.
-However, I am suggesting that we need to be more precise in our thinking—and in the analysis of our programming—if we are to develop sound evidence as to what works in helping indigenous peoples create growth firms that build their economies, solve problems and create jobs.
+And this after all is one premise behind Global Entrepreneurship Week which is guiding millions of younger people to consider launching a firm sometime in their career.
+However, I am suggesting that we need to be more precise in our thinking.
+If “youth” means anywhere from ages 8 – 40, it hardly seems the right criteria through which to target our programming if we are to develop a sound analysis as to what works in helping indigenous peoples create growth firms that build their economies, solve problems and create jobs.